 2) What are your greatest weaknesses?

-Why it’s stupid: It almost encourages dishonesty.
+Why it’s stupid: It cries out for for you to be dishonest.
 You can’t say, “I’m unreliable and can’t be counted on for anything,” even if the last time you met a deadline was your 5th grade science fair project.
 You may think you are being straightforward, but what you are telling the interview is that you are too dumb to lie.

 3) What do you like to do outside of work?